sanjdi/Banking-App/README.md

 # Banking-App API
-This is a simple term deposit final balance calculator built on Node.js.
+This is a simple term deposit final balance calculator built on Node.js with TypeScript.

 ## Setup